RSE-TGM/multienergysystem/README.md

 ### Contributors

-**MultiEnergySystem** was developed by Marcelo Muro and Guido Sassaroli at Ricerca sul Sistema Energetico RSE S.p.A.
+**MultiEnergySystem** was developed by Marcelo Andre Muro Alvarado ([@marcelo-muro](https://github.com/marcelo-muro)) and Guido Sassaroli ([@guidosassaroli](https://github.com/guidosassaroli)) at Ricerca sul Sistema Energetico RSE S.p.A.
 We hope this library proves to be a valuable resource for your multi-energy system studies and applications.